 Don’t believe me?

-Well, buckle up because I’m about to unveil some fascinating research that proves how running can do more good than harm to your precious bones and joints.
+Well, buckle up because I’m about to unveil some fascinating research that proves how running can do more good than harm to your precious bones.

 Now, I don’t want to keep you in suspense for too long, so let’s get right into the nitty-gritty of how running can increase bone strength, kick inflammation to the curb, and even act as a superhero in preventing joint degenerative diseases.